Homemade Stuffed Seitan Roast En Croute

 This recipe is definitely not light on the ingredients, but hey – it’s a special occasion!
 And each ingredient has a very specific function that come together to make the best taste and texture roast you’ll ever eat!

-• Extra firm tofu – Two days prior, you’ll want to prep the tofu by freezing it, defrosting, and then pressing and weighing it.
+• Extra firm tofu – Two days prior, you’ll want to prep the block of tofu by freezing it, defrosting, and then pressing it of excess water and weighing it.
 I know this seems like a lot, but it adds the BEST meaty texture to your roast that’s totally next-level.

-• Vegan butter – Refined coconut oil or vegetable shortening can also be used, but vegan butter is the BEST option because it really nails the whole holiday vibe.
+• Vegan butter Refined coconut oil or vegetable shortening can also be used, but vegan butter is the BEST option because it really nails the whole holiday vibe.
+Extra virgin olive oil would be your best bet for a substitute.

 • Chopped onion, celery, and garlic